IgorTodorovskiIBM/blog/_posts/2024-03-26-vim-autocomplete.md

 As a long-time Vim user who develops directly on z/OS UNIX (yes, call me old school!), one feature that I've always wanted is the support for **Language Server Protocols**.

-If you're not aware of Language Servers and the Language Server Protocol (LSP), it's a protocol that standardizes the communication between editors and language servers.
+If you're not aware of Language Servers and the Language Server Protocol (LSP), it's a protocol that standardizes the communication between editors (VS Code, Neovim, Emacs, VIM) and language servers.

 [Microsoft's LSP website](https://microsoft.github.io/language-server-protocol/) summarizes it well:
 > The Language Server Protocol (LSP) defines the protocol used between an editor or IDE and a language server that provides language features like auto complete, go to definition, find all references etc. The goal of the Language Server Index Format (LSIF, pronounced like "else if") is to support rich code navigation in development tools or a Web UI without needing a local copy of the source code.